zoonoo/azure-docs.ko-kr/articles/best-practices-data-partitioning.md

 <properties
-   pageTitle="데이터 분할 지침 | Microsoft Azure"
+   pageTitle="Data partitioning guidance | Microsoft Azure"
-   description="별도로 관리하고 액세스할 수 있도록 파티션을 구분하는 방법에 대한 참고 자료입니다." services="" documentationCenter="na" authors="dragon119"
+   description="Guidance for how to separate partitions to be managed and accessed separately." services="" documentationCenter="na" authors="dragon119"